Timchen0111/A-New-Multicast-Grouping-Scheme-on-Handover/README.md

 ### A New Multicast Grouping Scheme on Handover

-#### This code is for the research "Mobility-Enabled Dynamic Grouping for Multicast Broadcast Service".
+#### This code is for the research "Mobility-Enabled Dynamic Grouping for Multicast Broadcast Service" (This research will published on IEEE transaction on broadcasting).

 1. **To run the code:**
    - Execute `main.m`.